-“I have to admit, you lot are a lot more capable of violence than I realised.
-I have to be honest, I am a little scared.”
+“I have to admit, you lot are a lot more capable of violence than I realized.
+I have to be honest; I am a little scared.”

-“If you are only a little scared, you don’t realise how strong we are.”
+“If you are only a little scared, you don’t realize how strong we are.”

 Hyla stopped suddenly as he looked past low tree lines to see the corner of a stone structure.

-Kraker and Uop kept an eye on Hyla as they drew their swords, and prepared their shields.
-Getting into formation they watched as Hyla signalled to others behind Otto’s back.
-When Otto turned back around Hyla stopped, they were about to tell Otto when they heard him speak.
+Kraker and Uop kept an eye on Hyla as they drew their swords and prepared their shields.
+Getting into formation, they watched as Hyla signaled to others behind Otto’s back.
+When Otto turned back around, Hyla stopped; they were about to tell Otto when they heard him speak.

-Otto took deep breathes as he marched forward, his men following behind, Hyla went out wide and disappeared into the trees.
-Kraker ran after him, Uop wanted to stay, but found himself running after Kraker.
-Both of them disappearing into the trees.
-Otto noticed, assuming they were going to help he addressed the others.
+Otto took deep breaths as he marched forward, his men following behind; Hyla went out wide and disappeared into the trees.
+Kraker ran after him; Uop wanted to stay but found himself running after Kraker.
+Both of them disappear into the trees.
+Otto noticed; assuming they were going to help, he addressed the others.